cap-tee/morello-baremetal-examples/README.md

 This directory contains a set of projects that can be loaded into the development Studio.
 Documentation can be found in the in the CAP-TEE Morello Getting Started Guide.

 1. HelloWorld - Outputs "Hello World" to the console at EL3.
-2. MMUEL3 - Changing the MMU set up at EL3 for Morello.
+2. MMUEL3 - Changes the MMU set up at EL3 for Morello.
+3. EL3ToEL1 - Changes Exception level to either EL1S or EL1N.

 ### scripts